Professor of Agricultural and Resource Economics at University of California, Berkeley

 Context of the Evaluation

-Previous research funded by ATAI found that Swarna Sub-1, a submergence tolerant rice variety released in India in 2009, reduces yield losses under flooding conditions while leaving yields unaffected during non-flood years.
-Much of the land on the coastal belt of Odisha, a state in eastern India where this evaluation took place, is prone to flooding.
-In theory, farmers in Odisha could benefit from substantially from adopting Swarna-Sub1, however only around 20 percent of farmers in the state use Swarna Sub-1 as of 2015.
-When surveyed about their decision to adopt or not, farmers noted that they did not have information about the new variety or that there was a lack of access to seeds, suggesting that the current system of agricultural extension services and seed supply are not effective in enabling farmers to adopt a proven technological innovation.
+Swarna Sub-1 (SS1), a flood-tolerant rice variety, reduces yield losses under flooding conditions while leaving yields unaffected during non-flood years.
+Previous ATAI-funded research tested the impact of SS1 in 2011 in Odisha, a flood-prone state in the coastal belt of India and found that adoption of SS1 led to substantial increases in farmer profits.
+Despite these benefits, only around 20 percent of farmers in Odisha used SS1 in 2015, four years after the evaluation.
+When surveyed about their decision to adopt or not, farmers noted that they did not have information about the new variety or that they lacked access to seeds because few agro-dealers stock them, suggesting that the existing agricultural extension system and supply networks were not effective in enabling farmers to adopt this new technology.

 Details of the Intervention

 Researchers conducted a randomized evaluation to test the impact of targeted extension services to agro-dealers on farmers’ adoption of SS1 seeds in Odisha.
 In partnership with Odisha’s Ministry of Agriculture, researchers modified the existing extension system by delivering information and seeds directly to agro-dealers between 2016 and 2018.